LIONH456/E-Commerce-Mobile-App-SU2/README.md

 ## 📞 Support

-For support, email [your-email] or use the Help Center in the app.
+For support, email junhongho25@gmail.com or use the Help Center in the app.

 ---